leorickli/portal-da-transparencia-bigquery/README.md

 python-dateutil==2.9.0
 '''

 Now we can deploy our function.
+After it's been deployed, we can use GCP's CLI to start the function by running the CLI test command given in the "Testing" section.

 #### Processing